nadrimajstor/micropython-wiki/Home.md

 The users guide on how to use Micro Python, and all user oriented library and module information, is on the [main micro python site](http://micropython.org/).

 ###What is Micro Python
 Micro Python is Python interpreter (with partial native code emission feature).
 It provides subset of Python 3.3 features, implemented for embedded processors and constrained systems.
-Micro Python also provides reference hardware board to run the interpreter.

 ### The Kickstarter board
 The board relies on a 32 bit ARM Cortex M4 CPU (STM32F405RG, DSP with FPU, 1 Mbyte Flash, 168 MHz).
 Technical data on the chip can be found here: [STMicroelectronics website](http://www.st.com/web/catalog/mmc/FM141/SC1169/SS1577/LN1035/PF252144) and the datasheet can be found here: [datasheet](http://www.st.com/st-web-ui/static/active/en/resource/technical/document/datasheet/DM00037051.pdf)